Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Ronald Acuña Jr. At The Plate

+- Acuna has an OPS of .988, fueled by an OBP of .418 to go with a slugging percentage of .570.
+All three of those stats are tops among Atlanta hitters this season.

-- Among qualifying batters in MLB action, his batting average ranks third, his on-base percentage ranks first, and he is fifth in the league in slugging.
+- Among the qualified batters, he ranks third in batting average, while his on-base percentage ranks second and he is fifth in slugging.

+- Acuna enters this game on a four-game hitting streak.
+In his last outings, he's hitting .350.

-- Acuna has driven home a run in 49 games this year (38.9%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on nine occasions..
+- Acuna has driven in a run in 49 games this season (38.6%), including 16 games with more than one RBI (12.6%).
+He has also driven in three or more of his team's runs in nine contests.

-- He has scored in 79 of 126 games this season, and more than once 27 times.
+- In 80 of 127 games this season, he has scored, and 27 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.